How to Make a Budget: Simple Steps for Financial Success

 Before diving into the numbers, consider why you want to budget.
 You might be looking to save for a house, pay off student loans, build an emergency fund, or just plain escape from paycheck to paycheck!

 The initial steps for budgeting involve establishing financial goals.
 Without the goals, all we have is a bunch of numbers covering blank pages.
-The money has no sense without goals.
+Money makes no sense without goals.

 The SMART approach makes goals useful: